Visitors can get off the beaten path and enjoy the oldest city's wildlife and natural beauty.

 Before Spanish settlers arrived in Northeast Florida, native peoples lived off natural resources from the land and sea.
 Visitors can get a glimpse into what it was like here some 500 years ago by visiting the vast preserve (75,000 acres) of the Guana Tolomato Matanzas National Estuarine Research Reserve (GTMNERR).
 The Reserve extends from the Guana River Dam down to the Matanzas Inlet and south, including a couple of state parks and the River-to-Sea Preserve near Marineland.

-The GTM Reserve offers a series of free guided tours every month that lead guests through the hammock trails and beach ecosystems that are brimming with plant, animal, and marine life.
+The GTM Reserve offers a series of free guided tours every month that lead guests through the hammock trails and beach ecosystems that are brimming with plants, animals, and marine life.
 All these walks are low-impact and fit for all ages.

 To make the most of the cool spring mornings in Florida, the walks start early, and it was foggy and chilly as we embarked down the trail.
 By 10:15, the sun was shining, and our guide had pointed out dozens of plant species, offering tips on how to identify the unique species and sharing how Florida natives may have used them for medicine, food, or other purposes.
 Our group followed the wooded trail to the Matanzas River, where our guide, Ron, taught us about the importance of mangroves in Florida's oceanic ecosystems.

 Back down the wooded trail, we learned that Florida’s natives and early settlers used leaves from holly trees to make tea and that the wild coffee that grows in Florida is actually decaf (bummer).
 Mounds of oyster shells lined parts of the trail, and our guide shared that these mounds had been left by Florida’s native peoples and could be thousands of years old.
 We also spotted deer tracks, a bald eagle, and a gopher tortoise burrow.

 Birding Walk at Fort Matanzas